Ela777-te/pidev_4SAE11/README.md

 ## Overview

 **Smart Freelance & Project Matching Platform** is a full-stack web application built with a microservices architecture.
-It enables clients to post projects, browse freelancer profiles, and hire talent; freelancers can showcase portfolios, apply to jobs, manage offers, and track progress with calendar and GitHub integration.
+Clients can post projects, browse freelancer profiles, and hire talent; freelancers can showcase portfolios, apply to jobs, manage offers, and track progress with calendar and GitHub integration.
+Role-specific dashboards (Client, Freelancer, Admin) provide tailored KPIs, quick actions, and feeds.

 ---